 If you worked for Walkers, I bet you’d get loads of free crisps, or if you worked for Gillette, you’d probably get loads of shaving foam – that’s really all it is.

-Plus, we do pay £9,000 a year in tuition fees, so if you bear that in mind, even the one of the most expensive toothpastes: Oral-B Pro-Expert paste (at £4 a tube) doesn’t come close to helping us re-coup some of the extortionate fees.
+Plus, we do pay £9,000+ a year in tuition fees, so if you bear that in mind, even one of the most expensive kinds of toothpaste: Oral-B Pro-Expert (at £4 a tube) doesn’t come close to helping us re-coup some of the extortionate fees.
 I’d have to get two thousand two hundred and fifty tubes of Pro-Expert before I’ve made the money back for one year’s tuition.
 And even then, I wouldn’t have got any money back, just a whole load of toothpaste…

 I will admit though that I did get excited last week (12th October 2016) when a clinical expert who works for the company Oral-B came into the dental school to give a talk to all the second year dental students about Oral-B’s products.
 At the end of her talk, she gave each student a few tubes of paste, a blue Oral-B branded satchel bag and their top of the range electric toothbrush!